DocCBoletic/DocCBoletic.github.io/README.md

 ![sibunso](https://6.soompi.io/wp-content/uploads/image/dda94e86b61f4e1698c0604199e8f311/dummy.jpeg?s=900x600&e=t)

 **Dino** (Korean: 디노) also known as Lee Chan (Korean: 이찬) was born on February 11, 1999.
 He is currently 24 years old.
-He is a South Korean rapper and singer-songwriter and the maknae (youngest) of the boy group SEVENTEEN and its performance team.
+He is a South Korean rapper, singer-songwriter, and the maknae (youngest) of the boy group SEVENTEEN and its performance team.

 His father was a dance instructor so from a young age Dino was very interested in dancing.
 He started to go to his father’s dance academy at the age of 3 or 4.
 He has very good stamina because of his dancing experience.